 north 8.7 miles, take a left onto Chace Hill Road, we are 3/4 of a mile up

-Click here.
+Click here for a map and directions.
 Crops are usually available in July, August, September,

 October.
 Open: 7 days a week, 7am to 6pm, all year round.
 Payment: Cash,